Anish-Saxena/impress_micro2024/README.md

 **Acknowledgement:** This artifact and simulation infrastructure have been adapted from [START (HPCA'24)](https://github.com/Anish-Saxena/rowhammer_champsim).

-**NOTE:** Please proceed with launching experiments, we will update the repo with data collection and plotting scripts shortly.

 ## Introduction

 Experiments in the ImPress paper are conducted using [ChampSim](https://github.com/ChampSim/ChampSim), a cycle-level multi-core simulator, interfaced with [DRAMSim3](https://github.com/umd-memsys/dramsim3), a detailed memory system simulator.
 The jobfile management is adapted from the infrastructure used in [pythia](https://github.com/CMU-SAFARI/pythia).
 This artifact enables recreation of motivation Figures 3 and 5 as well as key result Figure 13.